Skip to content

 return {"success": False, "error": str(e), "tool": tool_name}

-The parallel execution system handles multiple tool requests concurrently, significantly reducing total execution time for independent operations.
-Each tool execution is wrapped in error handling to prevent one failure from affecting others.
+The parallel execution system handles multiple data processing tool requests concurrently, significantly reducing total execution time for independent data operations.
+Each tool execution is wrapped in error handling to prevent one failure from affecting other data processing operations.

-Next, the method executes all requests concurrently using asyncio.gather:
+Next, the method executes all requests concurrently using asyncio.gather optimized for data processing:

 results = await asyncio.gather(*tasks, return_exceptions=True)

-The return_exceptions=True parameter ensures that exceptions don't cancel other concurrent operations, allowing partial success scenarios.
+The return_exceptions=True parameter ensures that exceptions don't cancel other concurrent data processing operations, allowing partial success scenarios common in distributed data processing environments.

 Finally, the method processes results and handles any exceptions that occurred: